espocrm/documentation/docs/user-guide/products.md

 ### Template Products

-A template product serves as a root for variants.
+A Template Product serves as a root for variants.
 Product variants inherit properties of its template, some properties can be overridden in variants.

-To create a product with variants you need to create a Template product.
+To create a Product with variants you need to create a Template Product.
 Click **Create Product** from the **Products** page, select *Template* **Type**.
 Then, in the **Template** tab, add needed attributes.
 For every attribute, select options needed options.
-Then **Save** the product.
+Then **Save** the Product.

 After that, you need to generate variants.
 From the template product detail view, open the **Variants** tab in the bottom, click **Generate**.
 It will generate all possible combinations according to attributes and options of the product template.

 You can remove variants that you don't need.
-E.g. a Red shirt is not produced in XS size, hence, you need to remove the XS-Red variant.
+E.g. a Red shirt is not produced in an XS size, hence, you need to remove the XS-Red variant.

 You can re-generate variants.
 It will create all missing combinations.